containers/podman/API.md

 ### <a name="WaitContainer"></a>func WaitContainer
 <div style="background-color: #E8E8E8; padding: 15px; margin: 10px; border-radius: 10px;">

-method WaitContainer(name: [string](https://godoc.org/builtin#string)) [int](https://godoc.org/builtin#int)</div>
+method WaitContainer(name: [string](https://godoc.org/builtin#string), interval: [int](https://godoc.org/builtin#int)) [int](https://godoc.org/builtin#int)</div>
-WaitContainer takes the name or ID of a container and waits until the container stops.
+WaitContainer takes the name or ID of a container and waits the given interval in milliseconds until the container stops.
 Upon stopping, the return code of the container is returned.
 If the container container cannot be found by ID or name, a [ContainerNotFound](#ContainerNotFound) error is returned.
 ## Types
 ### <a name="BuildInfo"></a>type BuildInfo